ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 date: 2018-08-13
 categories:
   - Energy
+  - Machine Learning
 excerpt:  A simple guide to Australian electricity grid data.

 ---

 This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the NEM (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).

-## Price structure
+## Data

-The wholesale electricity price is known as the **trading price** - a half hourly price for electricity.
-The trading price is the average of the six **dispatch prices** that occur within a half hour - the dispatch price is a 5 minute price for electricity.

-AEMO provide both actual data and forecasts.
+AEMO provide both actual data and forecasts for a range of variables - including prices, demand and electricity flows.

 Data from AEMO is supplied from three different, overlapping sources